mesutdurukal/Global-Testing-Practices/CONTRIBUTING.md

 Thank you for your interest in contributing to **Global Testing Practices**!
 This project aims to gather real perspectives on how testing is done across the world.

+By submitting, you can specify your consent (share publicly with name, share anonymously, or do not share outside the project).
+If no consent is given, your contribution stays only in the repository.

 ---

 ## 📝 Contribution Steps